-The complaints handling team at Ofsted have been very cooperative in working with ICASO.
-I would like to extend my thanks to Her Majesty's Chief Inspector, Sir Michael Wilshaw, for his constructive responses to our recommendations and I would also like to thank the Department for Education for their part in overseeing the service and ensuring that it is running smoothly and effectively.
+Much of the credit for this success should go to the complaints handling team at Ofsted, who have been very cooperative in working with ICASO.
+I would also like to extend my thanks to the former Her Majesty's Chief Inspector, Sir Michael Wilshaw, for his constructive responses to our recommendations, and I am pleased to report that his successor, Amanda Spielman, has continued his practice of personally responding to every one of our adjudicator's reports.
+I would also like to thank the Department for Education for their part in overseeing the service and ensuring that it is running smoothly and effectively.